Amended and restated as of May 6, 2017.

 - Legal counsel, public accountants or other persons as to matters that the indemnified representative reasonably believes are within the person's professional or expert competence; or

-- A committee of the board on which he or she does not serve as to matters within its area of designated authority, which committee he or she reasonably believes to merit confidence.
+- A committee of the board on which the representative does not serve as to matters within its area of designated authority, which committee the representative reasonably believes to merit confidence.

 - Mandatory Indemnification of directors, officers, etc. To the extent that a trustee, officer, employee or agent of the college has been successful on the merits or otherwise in defense of any action, suit or proceeding referred to in 15 Pa.
 C.S. §5741 or §5742, or in defense of any claim, issue or matter therein, such person shall be indemnified against expenses actually and reasonably incurred by such person in connection therewith.